matthewsalla/skooter-base/docs/LONGHORN_BACKUP_RESTORE.md

 1. **Backup**: `longhorn-automation.sh backup <app_id>`
 2. **Restore**: `longhorn-automation.sh restore <app_id> [--wrapper]`
 3. **Deploy** via Helm with the generated YAML overrides.

-If you have any questions or need help debugging, please reach out to the Telos engineering team or check the scripts for additional logging statements.